Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 If red is the direction of the X axis, green of Y axis and blue of the Z axis, with Z pointing down as is usual for 3D printers and CNC, the possibilities of orientation are from left to right:
 * no orientation: only position is specified.
 An example is a cartesian printer
 * Z axis orientation: only Z axis orientation is specified.
 The direction of X and Y axis is unspecified and can change and is out of control for the printer/CNC.
-Examples are normal 3D printers and CNC 3 axis.
+Examples are 5 axis printers or CNC of different types like AC, BC mounted on table or head.
 * full orientation: all axes' orientations are under control.
 The axes vectors are orthonormal and righthanded, i. e. vector lengths are 1 each and all vertical on each other.

-To describe full orientation, 4 values are necessary: 3 to describe the Z axis orientation and one to describe the angle of the X and Y axis in respect to the reference angle 0 in the X axis direction.
-To store the 4 values, different methods are availabe.
-In the firmware used methods are:
+# Orientation storing

+There are different methods to store orientation information:
+* rotation matrix with 3x3 values, storing three 3-dimensional vectors, stores the orientation best, but needs most memory.
+* quaternions store full orientation with 4 parameters: one parameter stores the rotation angle, 3 parameters the rotation axis
+* skew symmetric storing also needs 4 parameters, the rotation axis, and the rotation angle must be stored separately
+* Euler angles exist in 12 subtypes and store rotation angles, which are executed in a specific order
-* axisangle: axis is stored as Euler axis (this are not Euler angles) and rotation angle
+* Euler axis and angle is similar to skew

-* quaternions: a different system to store rotation axis and angle
+Internally the rotation matrix is used and for forward/inverse calculations quaternions and skew.
+Euler angles are not used, because the have problems at edges like gimbal lock.
+They are however often used, so in RobotViewer there will probably be support of it to visualize rotations.
+Euler angles subtype ZYX is as well how the Denativ-Hartenberg rotation works.

 # Rotation matrix
 After calculation of forward inverse kinematics, the result is a 4x4 transformation matrix with information about position and orientation: